-Cumbria's Minerals and Waste Local Plan will be for the period up until 2028 and is for those parts of Cumbria that are outside of the Lake District and Yorkshire Dales National Parks.
+Cumbria's Minerals and Waste Local Plan will be for the period up until 2029 and is for those parts of Cumbria that are outside of the Lake District and Yorkshire Dales National Parks.
 The Local Plan has to be prepared by the County Council because it is the local planning authority for minerals and waste management developments.

-In addition to making decisions on planning applications for those types of developments, the County Council is also required to prepare spatial planning policies that make provision for them and against which planning application proposals can be assessed.
-Once the Minerals and Waste Local Plan has been examined by the Planning Inspectorate and formally adopted by the County Council, it will replace the Minerals and Waste Development Framework .
-That is anticipated to be towards the end of 2013.
+Following closure of the latest consultation, the County Council will consider all responses received and update the draft MWLP as necessary.
+It is intended that the publication draft (Regulation 19) will be submitted to the Secretary of State towards the end of 2015.
+Once the Minerals and Waste Local Plan has been examined by the Planning Inspectorate and formally adopted by the County Council, it will replace the Minerals and Waste Development Framework.

-If you would like any further information please contact the Minerals and Waste Policy Team as set out above, or via telephone on 01539 713 425 or 01539 713 409.
+If you would like any further information please contact the Minerals and Waste Planning Policy Team:

 by post - Planning and Sustainability, County Offices, Kendal, LA9 4RQ

 by e-mail - email@example.com